tkhq/qos/docs/boot_standard.md

         }
         ```

-4) Each Share Holder, verifies the attestation document before provisioning shares:
+4) Each Share Holder verifies the attestation document before provisioning shares.
+An
+   example of this flow is implemented by [`proxy_re_encrypt_share`](../src/qos_client/src/cli/services.rs#L1239-L1344).
     1) Check the basic validity of the attestation doc (cert chain etc).
 This ensures that the attestation document is actually from an AWS controlled NSM module and that the document's timestamp was recent.
     1) Check that the manifest hash is in the `user_data` field of the attestation doc.
     1) Check that PCR0, PCR1, PCR2, and PCR3 in the manifest match the PCRs in the attestation document.
 This ensures the manifest was used against a Nitro enclave booted with the intended version of QOS and the intended AWS identity.
     1) Extract the Ephemeral Key public key from the `public_key` field of the attestation document.
-    1) Check that the Manifest Envelope has K valid Manifest Set approvals.
+    1) Check that the Manifest Envelope has at least `manifest.manifest_set.threshold` valid Manifest Set approvals.
     1) Check that the Share Holder belongs to the Share Set in the manifest.
     1) Perform any required human checks, such as confirming the namespace name, nonce, IAM role, and Manifest Set approvers.